EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 sudo systemctl status nfs-server.service
 ```

-- Permission was updated to allow our Web servers to read, write and execute files on NFS by running the following commands:
+- Set up permission that will allow the Web servers to read, write and execute file on the NFS:

 ```
 sudo chown -R nobody: /mnt/apps